svmiller/svmiller.github.io/_posts/2020-02-08-random-measurement-error.md

 library(stargazer)
 ```

-I recently added a [`cor2data`](https://twitter.com/stevenvmiller/status/1226564517586505728) function to [my `stevemisc` package](https://github.com/svmiller/stevemisc).
+I recently added a [`cor2data()`](https://twitter.com/stevenvmiller/status/1226564517586505728) function to [my `{stevemisc}` package](https://github.com/svmiller/stevemisc).
 It will take any correlation matrix and simulate data from it that is just `rnorm(n, 0, 1)` for all variables named in the matrix.
 The underlying code is effectively identical to [what I did here](http://svmiller.com/blog/2019/09/instrumental-variables-2sls/) to introduce potential readers/students to instrumental variable analysis.

 In this case, we'll create a data set of 1,000 observations with the following correlation matrix.
 There are just an `x1`, an `x2`, and an error term `e`.
 Nothing is correlated in any meaningful way.
 From this correlation matrix, we'll create 1,000 observations with my go-to reproducible seed.
 Thereafter, we're going to create an outcome `y` that is a simple linear function of all three things.
 In other words, `x1` and `x2` objectively change `y` by 1 with each unit increase in `x1` or `x2` (plus or minus some random error `e`) and the estimated value of `y` when `x1` and `x2` are zero is 1.